 This certainly does not sound like idle chatter.
 They are both talking action.

 Another important exchange took place a week later, on 15 August, where apparently McCabe, Strzok, and Page discussed the election, and possible outcomes.
-This is the text message Strzok sent to Page – the “Andy” in the text has been established to be Andrew McCabe.
+This is the text message Strzok sent to Page – the Andy has been established to be Andrew McCabe.